 /path/to/opendj/bin/ldapmodify \ --hostname 'id.example.com' \ --port 1636 \ --useSsl \ --usePkcs12TrustStore /path/to/opendj/config/keystore \ --trustStorePasswordFile /path/to/opendj/config/keystore.pin \ --continueOnError \ --bindDN uid=admin \ --bindPassword str0ngAdm1nPa55word \ /path/to/tomcat/webapps/openam/WEB-INF/template/ldif/opendj/opendj_webauthndevices.ldif\ /path/to/tomcat/webapps/openam/WEB-INF/template/ldif/opendj/opendj_deviceprofiles.ldif

-If you do not apply these schema changes, after upgrading AM you should remove the
+If you do not apply these schema changes, remove the

 In the AM console, go to Realms > Realm Name > Identity Stores > Identity Store Name.
 On the User Configuration tab, remove